roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_ab1.rst

 In this example, :code:`contigName` is set to :code:`"ACHLO006-09[LCO1490_t1.HCO2198_t1]"`, so only :code:`"ACHLO006-09[LCO1490_t1.HCO2198_t1]_1_F.ab1"` and :code:`"ACHLO006-09[LCO1490_t1.HCO2198_t1]_2_R.ab1"` will be selected to align to a contig.

 The inputs of :code:`SangerContig` constructor function and :code:`new` method are same.
-For more details about *SangerContig* inputs & slots definition, please refer to `sangeranalyseR reference manual (need update) <http://packages.python.org/an_example_pypi_project/>`_.
+For more details about *SangerContig* inputs and slots definition, please refer to `sangeranalyseR reference manual (need update) <http://packages.python.org/an_example_pypi_project/>`_.
 The created *SangerContig* instance, :code:`sangerContig`, is used as the input for the following functions.

 |